it-academy-svhec/intro-to-programming/primers/C Programming: Switch Statements Primer.md

 1. Refactor the else-if ladder (chain) structure to use one switch statement

 1. Test that it still behaves the same

+## Takeaways

+- Switch statements are used to conditionally execute code based on the value of a variable
+- The variable checked is technically treated as an integer (`int` or `char`, which is internally stored as an integer)
+- Use switch statements sparingly
+- Consider using switch statements when there is a long "ladder" of else-if statements
+- The `case x:` is used to denote the block of code that runs when the variable is equal to x
+- Control flows through each case until it hits a `break` statement
+- Each case should contain a break statement for safety